khadelya/yolov5_ATLAS/README.md

 Running yolov5 training and inference on geospatial data in a docker container.

 ## Input data
-Place the following files in the input_data directory:
+Place the following files in the input_data directory :
 - orthophoto.tif
 - boat_ANNOTATIONS_TRAIN.json
 - boat_ANNOTATIONS_MANUAL.json